Other information

 The cash flow statement shows how the Group's cash and cash equivalents have changed in the course of the reporting year as a result of cash inflows and outflows.

 Earnings after taxes, adjusted for non-cash flows and changes in operating assets and liabilities, result in the cash flow from operating activities.
+Interest received and paid is reported under cash flow from operating activities in accordance with IAS 7.33.

 Non-cash flows are, for example, depreciation and write-ups of fixed assets or the increase or decrease in provisions.
 The change in operating assets includes inventories, trade receivables and other assets from operating activities.
 The change in operating liabilities includes current provisions, trade payables and other liabilities from operating activities.